mikepfrank/Rlang-compiler/docs/README.md

 ## _Reversibility for Efficient Computing_ (M. Frank, Dec.
 1999) ([`Frank-99-PhD-bookmarked.pdf`](Frank-99-PhD-bookmarked.pdf "dissertation PDF")).

-This document is the unofficial (but *unabridged*) revised manuscript of M. Frank's (*i.e.*, my) 1999 MIT doctoral dissertation.
-I published this extended version (which includes some material that was removed from the official version that filed with the MIT Libraries) online in the Fall of 1999 at the University of Florida after I started my faculty position there.
+This document is the unofficial (but *unabridged*) revised manuscript of my (M. Frank's) 1999 MIT doctoral dissertation.
+I published this extended version (which includes some material that was removed from the official version that was filed with the MIT Libraries) online in the Fall of 1999 at the University of Florida, after I started my faculty position there.

 The sections of this document that pertain to the R language include: